MichaelCade/90DaysOfDevOps/Days/day62.md

 ## Testing, Tools & Alternatives

-As we close out this section on Infrastructure as Code we must mention about testing our code, the various different tools available and then some of the alternatives to Terraform to achieve this.
-As I said at the start of the section my focus was on Terraform because it is firstly free and open source, secondly it is cross platform and agnostic to environments.
+As we close out this section on Infrastructure as Code we must mention testing our code, the various tools available and then some of the alternatives to Terraform to achieve this.
+As I said at the start of the section my focus was on Terraform because it is firstly free and open source, secondly, it is cross-platform and agnostic to environments.
 But there are also alternatives out there that should be considered but the overall goal is to make people aware that this is the way to deploy your infrastructure.

 ### Code Rot

 The first area I want to cover in this session is code rot, unlike application code, infrastructure as code might get used and then not for a very long time.
-Lets take the example that we are going to be using Terraform to deploy our VM environment in AWS, perfect and it works first time and we have our environment, but this environment doesn't change too often so the code gets left the state possibly or hopefully stored in a central location but the code does not change.
+Let's take the example that we are going to be using Terraform to deploy our VM environment in AWS, perfect and it works the first time and we have our environment, but this environment doesn't change too often so the code gets left the state possibly or hopefully stored in a central location but the code does not change.

 What if something changes in the infrastructure?
 But it is done out of band, or other things change in our environment.